malramsay64/phd-thesis/03_Glassy_Dynamics/molecular_relaxation.md

 has it's first zero at an angular displacement of $\pi/4$, being the angular displacement required for the relaxation quantity $\tau_{T4}$.
-Similarly the rotational relaxation function $R_1$ has it's first zero at an angular displacement of $\pi/2$, giving the relaxation quantity $\tau_{T2}$.
+Likewise, the rotational relaxation function $R_1$ has it's first zero at an angular displacement of $\pi/2$, giving the relaxation quantity $\tau_{T2}$.